DoriCzele/Flower-Quiz/README.md

-# Flower-Quiz
+# Science-Quiz
 ![Mockup image](./assets/images/mockup-image.jpg)

 ## **Goal for this project**

-Welcome to Flower Quiz!
+Welcome to Science Quiz!

-This website was created to entertain and educate the visitor on plants and its flowers, all wrapped into a natural and clear design.
+This website was created to entertain and educate the visitor about science, all wrapped into a natural and clear design.

 This quiz contains 10 questions with 4 answers to chose the correct one from and presenting the overall result achieved at the end.